kwonddeoyeyo/PassPredictModel/README.md

 ## Result
-If average score is 1, then pass
+Print out the prediction result.

     predictions = model.predict(testData)
     print('Pass Prediction:')

+If average score is 1, then pass.
+Else, non-pass.

     results = predictions.collect()
     for result in results: